mattwach/game_controller_latency_tester/README.md

    1. The Raspberry PI toggles a GPIO and notes the current time in microsecond resolution.
-   2. The GPIO signal the game controller to sense that a button was pressed (or a stick was deflected)
+   2. The GPIO signals the game controller to sense that a button was pressed (or a stick was deflected)
    3. The controller sends a corresponding USB/Bluetooth message back to the Raspberry PI.